Jess French: Awards

 French won the Jane Goodall Global Youth Leadership award in 2010 for setting up a program to teach children about environmental issues.

 In 2015, French was named number 43 on BBC Wildlife magazine's Power List of conservation heroes.

-French's book 'Fluttering Minibeast Adventures' was nominated for the 2017 Educational Writers' Award.
+French's book 'Fluttering Minibeast Adventures' was nominated for the 2017 ALCS Educational Writers' Award.

 In 2022, French's book 'Earth's Incredible Oceans' won a Gold Nautilus Award and 'It's a Wonderful World' was named 'Top Value Toy' in the 2022 Right Start awards.